The welcoming gateway to the Central Queensland Highlands, Duaringa dates back to the 1870s.

 - A range of visitor information and brochures, including a pocket guide to follow the historical trail around the Duaringa township

-The centre is open daily from 9:00am to 2:00pm April to October.
+Open daily from 9:00am to 2:00pm April to October.
 When volunteers operate the centre outside these hours, the red ‘open’ flag will be on display.

 Duaringa Historical Trail takes visitors on a walking tour of 20 historical buildings and landmarks.
 Interpretive signage provides insight and reflection on the town’s rich history.
 Pocket guides are available from the Tourism Centre or click here.